Sam Reinhart has 4-point game, Panthers overcome Connor Bedard, Blackhawks 4-3

+SUNRISE, Fla. – Chicago rookie Connor Bedard was great.
+Sam Reinhart and the Florida Panthers were just a little better.

-SUNRISE, Fla. – Sam Reinhart had two goals and two assists, Carter Verhaeghe got the go-ahead goal early in the third and the Florida Panthers withstood two highlight-reel scores from rookie Connor Bedard to beat the Chicago Blackhawks 4-3 on Sunday.
+Reinhart had two goals and two assists, Carter Verhaeghe got the go-ahead goal early in the third period and the Panthers withstood two highlight-reel scores from Bedard to beat the Blackhawks 4-3 on Sunday.

 Oliver Ekman-Larsson had a goal and an assist, while Matthew Tkachuk and Evan Rodrigues each had a pair of assists for Florida.
 The Panthers have won a season-high four straight and are 9-2-1 in their last 12 games.

+“Any time you can get home and pile some points together, it’s key,” Reinhart said.

-Bedard — who has nine goals in his first 13 games — became the youngest player ever to score twice in a game against Florida, doing that three days after he became the youngest player to have a two-goal game against Tampa Bay.
+Bedard — who has nine goals in his first 13 games — became the youngest player to score twice in a game against Florida, doing so three days after he became the youngest player to have a two-goal game against Tampa Bay.

+“It’s nice to see him rolling and feeling good about it,” Chicago forward Nick Foligno said.
+“You can see the game’s starting to slow down for him, which is scary.”

 Jason Dickinson also scored for Chicago, which got 27 saves from Arvid Soderblom.